cocoisland/node-auth2-guided/README.md

-# Node Auth 2 Guided Project
+# Node Token Auth 2 Guided Project using jsonwebtoken to sign token when /register and verify token when /login.
+Token are sent in cookie from server to client.

 Guided project for **Node Auth 2** Module.